libaro-io/laravel-slow-queries/future_ideas.md

-ideas for the future
+__ideas for the future__

-TODO  id for request to slowQuery table
+[-] also log guid/id for same request to slowQuery table [-] also log queries that take to much data / MB

-also log queries that take to much data / MB
+[x] also save queries without the params

-also save queries without the params take a hash from the queries without the params (for easier grouping and handling of the same queries)
+[x] take a hash from the queries without the params (for easier grouping and handling of the same queries)